-Head east along the coastal road from Malaga and you will arrive to Pedregalejo.
-Access can be done on foot or, even better, by bike from Malaga centre to just beyond the Baños del Carmen.
+Head east along the coastal road from?Malaga?and you will arrive to Pedregalejo.
+Access can be done on foot or, even better,?by bike?from Malaga centre to just beyond the Ba?os del Carmen.
 Here you will find the old fishing village of Pedregalejo.
-It has since become one of Malaga’s most bustling areas and gained recent popularity.
+It has since become one of Malaga?s most bustling areas and gained recent popularity.
 This still very traditional, Spanish fishing village has preserved its local character and charm without being overly influenced by tourism.
 The beaches here are famous for the way they have been divided up into small, u-shaped coves.
-This makes them the perfect place to be enjoyed by families with young children.
+This makes them the perfect place to be enjoyed by families with young?children.
 This old fishing village is also an excellent place to enjoy water sports such as kayaking, surfing and snorkeling.

 – Misuto: This gastronomic delights of the fusion between the cooking of the famous Mediterranean cuisine of Salido Alejandro Cordero and Sushi-Chef Rui Junior are just exquisite.
 This restaurant shares owners with the well-known Oleo Restaurante.